canonical/brand-store-documentation/docs/Serial Vault/import-a-serial-signing-key.md

 ## Backing up and protecting keys

-The signing keys that have been generated are an essential part of verifying the authenticity of a device at the Brand Store.
+The signing keys that have been generated are an essential part of verifying the authenticity of a device at the Dedicated Snap Store.
 So these keys need to be protected and backed up.
 They are stored by default in ```~/.snap/gnupg``` on the current machine.

 Whilst the Serial Vault does hold the private key (encrypted in the database), it does not provide a mechanism to download a signing key.
-The Brand Store only has the public part of the key.
+The Dedicated Snap Store only has the public part of the key.
 So it is important to ensure that the generated keys are backed up.